Sanghren/avalanche-hardhat-fork-tutorial/README.md

 Couple of things to note here :

+- `await ethers.provider.send(
+  "hardhat_reset", ...` It will reset the state of your CChain fork.
+Meaning that each one of your test will run on a clean instance.
 - `let accounts = await ethers.getSigners()` , ethers here provide us a way to get access to some accounts that we can use in our tests.
 - `const swapperFactory = await ethers.getContractFactory("Swapper")` Ethers provide here a ContractFactory that is an